Juhyun730/BAT_multimodal_transformer/README.md

 #### Text Data
 * The audio data from KEMDy20 dataset is tokenized through okt library.
+* Text data were augmented by replacing words with synonyms through wordnet.
+(It was only used in the control group)

 # Experiments
 | Model | precision | recall | F1 score (weighted) |